guythomasdavis/sco/readme.md

 The process for installing or updating the application is the same.
 There are 3 steps.

-1. Retrieve the update set
+1. Installing application
-2. Set the application properties
+2. Set application properties
 3. Test application

 A ServiceNow update set is an XML file that contains a group of configuration changes that can be moved from one instance to another.
 This feature allows administrators to group a series of changes into a named set and then move them as a unit to other systems for testing or deployment.